WSESU EQUITY AND SOCIAL JUSTICE LEAGUE

 HILLARY KATZ (she/her) GUILFORD CENTRAL SCHOOL

-This is my first year as a Diversity and Equity Teacher Leader, after joining GCS and its Diversity and Equity Committee last year.
 I taught 2nd-4th grades for seven years before transitioning to an academic support role this year.
 I am passionate about weaving topics of diversity, equity, and inclusion throughout the subjects, keeping in mind the importance of making these themes accessible and relevant to young learners through a focus on building relevant background knowledge, empathy for others, and a belief in the power of their thoughts, words, and actions.

 SHANNON KELLY (she/her) WSESU